kubestash/docs/docs/guides/backends/s3/index.md

 ### Create BackupStorage

-Now, you have to create a `BackupStorage` object.
-You have to provide the storage secret that we have created earlier in `spec.storage.s3.secretName` field.
+Now, you have to create a `BackupStorage` cr.
+You have to specify the name of the storage secret that we have created earlier in the `spec.storage.s3.secretName` field.

 Following parameters are available for `S3` backend.